vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 ## Implementation

 The extraction is straightforward.
-Migrate the contents of `distribution/helm` into the existing `DataDog/helm-charts` git repository.
+Migrate the contents of `distribution/helm` into a new `timberio/helm-charts` git repository.

 Existing CI jobs for our charts can be transfered to the new repository with minor changes, or replaced with the tooling available with `ct`.
 Our existing lint job calls a make target that lints all charts in the `distribution/helm` directory and could be replaced